-Network Name | Service Set Identifier (SSID) is the name designated for a specific wireless local area network (WLAN).
+Network Name | Service Set Identifier (SSID) is the name designated (SSID): for a specific wireless local area network (WLAN).
 The SSID's factory default setting is dlink.
 The SSID can be easily changed to connect to an existing wireless network or to establish a new wireless network.
 The SSID can be up to 32 characters and is case-sensitive.

-Visibility:
+SSID Visibility:

-SSID | Enable or Disable SSID visibility.
-Enabling this feature broadcasts the SSID across the network, thus making it visible to all network users.
+Enable or Disable SSID visibility.
+Enabling this feature broadcasts the SSID across the network. thus making it visible to all network users.
+This feature is enabled by default.